Operation Agreement: Aftermath

 Dozens of British sailors and marines were rescued from the sea and taken prisoner by the Italian torpedo boats Castore, Generale Carlo Montanari, the armed tug Vega, a flotilla of German harbour minesweepers and several German and Italian motor barges.
 A number of makeshift motor amphibious craft, stragglers from Force A, attempting to reach Alexandria at very low speed, were also captured with their crews.
-The commander of Sikh, Captain John Micklethwait, was taken prisoner when an Italian motor barge seized one of the Royal Marines' amphibious vessels and the two lighters the motor boat was towing.
+The commander of Sikh, Captain John Micklethwait, was taken prisoner when an Italian motor barge seized one of the Royal Marines' motor boats and the two lighters the vessel was towing.
 A dinghy manned by the survivors of ML 352 following the same escape route was caught by Castore at midday.
 Losses amounted to about 300 Royal Marines, 160 soldiers, 280 sailors, the anti-aircraft cruiser Coventry, the destroyers Sikh and Zulu, two motor launches, four MTBs and several small amphibious craft.
 The Royal Marines suffered 81 killed and the Navy suffered the loss of another 217 men in the ship sinkings; about 576 survivors were taken prisoner.
 Axis losses were 15 Italians and one German killed, 43 Italians and seven Germans wounded.